-19 U.S.C. § 9101(6). < https://www2.ed.gov/policy/elsec/leg/esea02/pg107.html>
+Displacement

+Residential displacement is considered to be occurring when households are forced to move from, or are prevented from moving into a Project Area, which was previously accessible to them due to conditions that:

+- Are beyond the reasonable ability of households to control or prevent (e.g., rent increases); - Occur despite households having met all previously imposed conditions of occupancy; and - Make continued occupancy by households impossible, hazardous, or unaffordable.

-Term Definition Displacement can result from gentrification when neighborhoods become financially out of reach for people or can occur at earlier stages through disinvestment, increasing vacancies and facilitating demographic turnover.
-21 Displacement manifests itself in many forms, from physical (i.e., evictions or service disruption) to economic (i.e., very high and/or frequent rent increases and sharp increases in housing costs relative to comparable neighborhoods).
-Element Elements are distinct Project components that are fundable under the TCC Program.
+Displacement can result from gentrification when neighborhoods become financially out of reach for people or can occur at earlier stages through disinvestment, increasing vacancies and facilitating demographic turnover.25

+Displacement manifests itself in many forms, from physical (i.e., evictions or service disruption) to economic (i.e., very high and/or frequent rent increases and sharp increases in housing costs relative to comparable neighborhoods).

+Element

+Elements are distinct Project components that are fundable under the TCC Program.
 Elements can be classified as quantifiable or non-quantifiable per CARB's quantification methodologies for estimating greenhouse gas reductions.
 Projects proposed with quantifiable elements can count their respective Project toward TCC proposal readiness at the time of Application.
 See Appendix B for TCC fundable elements.

-Enforceable Funding Commitments A funding requirement for affordable housing project.
-These projects must demonstrate a level of committed funding that is 0.90 or greater by the following equation: Grant Agreement [Project funds requested + Enforceable Funding Commitments (EFCs) - Deferred Costs] / [Total Development Cost - Deferred Costs] Arrangement between the State and grantee specifying the payment of funds to be used for grants and/or loans, or a combination by the State for the performance of specific TCC Program Objectives within a specific grant performance period by the grantee.
-Grantee Designated Lead Applicant that has an agreement for grant funding with the State.
-Greenhouse Gases (GHG) Any gas that absorbs infrared radiation in the atmosphere.
-Greenhouse gases include, but are not limited to, water vapor, carbon dioxide (CO_2), methane (CH_4), nitrous oxide (N_2O), hydrochlorofluorocarbons (HCFCs), ozone (O_3), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF_6).
-Greenhouse Gas Reduction Fund (GGRF) Fund established via SB 1018 to receive the State's portion of proceeds from the quarterly Cap-and-Trade auctions.
-High Quality Jobs Job quality varies across industry, occupation, and region.
-Indicators of high quality jobs include: decent wages (family-sustaining jobs with prevailing wage or entry-level work with clearly defined routes to advancement into higher-wage jobs), benefits (like paid sick and vacation), adequate hours and predictable schedules, access to training, occupational health and safety, worker representation or right to organize, and no employer or subcontractor record of wage theft or other violations of labor law.
+Enforceable Funding Commitments

+A funding requirement for affordable housing project.
+Please see Appendix B, Strategy 1 and the AHSC Round 7 Guidelines for more information.

+Grant Agreement

+Arrangement between the State and grantee specifying the payment of funds to be used for grants and/or loans, or a combination by the State for the performance of specific TCC Program Objectives within a specific grant performance period by the grantee.

+Grantee

+Designated Lead Applicant that has an agreement for grant funding with the State.

+Greenhouse Gases (GHG)

+Any gas that absorbs infrared radiation in the atmosphere.
+Greenhouse gases include, but are not limited to, water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrochlorofluorocarbons (HCFCs), ozone (O3), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).

-$^{^{21}}$ Adapted from Grier and Grier (1978) and Marcuse (1986) and included in the Urban Displacement Project found at urbandisplacement.org.
+25 Adapted from Grier and Grier (1978) and Marcuse (1986) and included in the Urban Displacement Project found at urbandisplacement.org.